Mt. Kilimanjaro Guereza, Colobus caudatus

 Appearance

 Mt.
-Kilimanjaro guerezas are one of the most distinguished looking primates with a turban of black hair on the head and a cape of white hair cascading on the side, which might make celebrities jealous.
+Kilimanjaro guerezas are among the most distinguished-looking primates, with a turban of black hair on the head and a cape of white hair cascading on the side that might make celebrities jealous.
 Underneath the turban of black hair, the face is gray framed by white hair.
 Their noses are stubby rather than pointed.
-The body is covered in glossy black hair, with the white cape-like mantle extending from the shoulder to the hip.
+The body is covered in glossy black hair, with a white cape-like mantle extending from the shoulder to the hip.
 The tail is black with a white tuft resembling a duster.
 One characteristic that helps distinguish the Mt.
 Kilimanjaro guereza from other guereza subspecies is the percentage of white fur on the tail and the size of the tail bush.
 In Mt.
-Kilimanjaro guerezas, 71–88% of the tail is white with the tail tuft being very full, whereas in the other studied subspecies of guerezas, the whiteness of the tail may range anywhere from 36 to 81%.
+Kilimanjaro guerezas, 71–88% of the tail is white with the tail tuft being very full, whereas in the other studied guereza species and subspecies, the whiteness of the tail may range anywhere from 36 to 81%.

 Diet